darshanpandhi/darshanpandhi.github.io/README.md

 - [**GitHub Pages**](https://pages.github.com/)

-  Using GitHub Pages, you can convert your favourite repository into a website
+  Using GitHub Pages, you can convert your favourite GitHub repository into a website.

 - [**Jekyll:**](https://jekyllrb.com/)